draz26648/flutter_adaptive_layouts/README.md

 - **ResponsiveScaffold**: A scaffold that adapts to screen size, with support for navigation rail on larger screens.
 - **ResponsiveText**: Text that changes its size and style based on screen size.
 - **ResponsiveValue**: A helper class to get different values based on screen size.
+- **VerticalSpace**: A widget that creates vertical space with a specified height.
+- **HorizontalSpace**: A widget that creates horizontal space with a specified width.

 ## Getting Started